 Once registered, social workers are required to maintain a continuous, up-to-date and accurate record of their Continuing Professional Development (CPD) activities in a CPD log.

 While there is no longer a need to do a competence re-certification every five years, the SWRB will be carrying out an annual audit of CPD logs.
+Find out more about CPD here.

 How will we know if social workers are competent?